 Yet nothing in life is all good (except for ice cream, of course).
 So while witch hazel is a superhero in many ways, it’s not without its flaws.
 For instance, witch hazel contains tannins, which have a constricting and drying effect on the skin.
 This is a good fix for your immediate problems, but if you use it for an extended period of time your skin can become too dry.
 Additionally, most witch hazel is distilled using denatured alcohol, and the extract contains about 15% alcohol.
 And we all know that it’s not good to put alcohol on your skin, as it dries you out and can lead to free-radical damage.

 Witch hazel is available at many different types of locations, like pharmacies, health food stores, grocery stores, and even online.
 Nevertheless, you do need to be a bit picky when buying.
 You should look for alcohol-free formulas.
 These will be more gentle on your skin.
 You can buy it in liquid form, as an ointment, or medicated pads depending on what you want to use it for.

 Even though witch hazel has a ton of benefits and can relieve minor skin problems, it should not be used for chronic conditions.
 Yes, it can help with insect bites and mild sunburns, but when it comes to major skin conditions, it’s recommended that you speak with a doctor.
 Delaying treatment of a serious condition or trying to treat it yourself can have some real health consequences.

-It’s usually very safe to use unless you overuse it or ingest it.
-Whatever you do, don’t drink witch hazel.
-I’m sure there is someone on the internet that says it’s perfectly fine to drink this stuff, but it can make you very sick.
+Witch hazel is usually very safe to use unless you overuse it or ingest it.
+Whatever you do, don’t drink it.
+I’m sure there is someone on the internet who says that it’s perfectly fine to drink this stuff, but it can make you very sick.
 It can cause nausea, constipation, vomiting, liver damage, and other terrible side effects.
 On a more positive note, it has a ton of benefits and it’s well worth using if you don’t already.